Admin

 By Frank Whitman

-If she does not sign the 50-year lease, the U.S. Navy will keep the land and use it for some other military purpose, according to Rear Adm.
-Benjamin Nicholson, commander of Joint Region Marianas, in a letter dated March 15 that accompanied the lease when it was sent to Leon Guerrero.
+If she does not sign the 50-year lease, the Navy will keep the land and use it for some other military purpose, Rear Adm.
+Benjamin Nicholson, commander of Joint Region Marianas, said in a letter dated March 15 that accompanied the unsigned lease when it was sent to Leon Guerrero.

 Nicholson met with Pacific Island Times and other Guam media outlets March 16 to explain the lease, the process that led to it, and the ways it is likely to benefit Guam, the Navy and the region.
-The lease had generated contention when some felt its formulation was not transparent enough.
+The lease had generated controversy as some felt the negotiations that produced it were not transparent.

 According to Nicholson, Leon Guerrero requested land for a new hospital at about the same time the Navy was facing the inadequacy of its own 42-bed hospital and other health services in Guam.

-He also noted that every year, 4,000 military members or their family members are referred from DoD medical facilities to local civilian medical facilities for care not available at the naval hospital or other military clinics.
-Such care is paid for by Tricare to the providers.
+He noted that every year, 4,000 service members or their family members are referred from DoD medical facilities to local civilian medical facilities for care not available at the naval hospital or other military clinics.
+Such care is paid for by the Tricare federal health care plan to the providers.

 Officials decided the problems could be addressed by leasing the land for the hospital to GovGuam with requirements for certain specialty items, which they did.